 Performing different tasks on different platforms, multitasking, downloading in the background, Honor 10 handled everything super fast.
 However, the phone got a little bit warm after an hour of moderate usage.

 On high usage, the handset didn’t show any traces of lag and even ran the resource-heavy games like Modern Combat 5, Dead Trigger 2, Real Racing 3 and Deer Hunter, very smoothly.
 We noticed a very minor lag when opening a large number of heavy websites in the browser.

-With such powerful specs, the phone is a preferred choice equally for the power users and moderate users.
+With such powerful specs, the phone is a preferred choice equally for the power users as well as moderate users.

 The smartphone packs a 3400 mAh battery which comes with Huawei’s Supercharge feature.
 It takes Honor 10 around 1 hour and 15 minutes to charge from 0% to 100%, which is quite impressive.
 However, it takes a combo of the company’s provided adapter and the charging cable to fast charge the device.